 Accommodation near the Tama Lakes Track

 If you want to wake up in the heart of Tongariro National Park with its world-class walking tracks at your doorstep, then you can choose from several accommodation providers in and around Whakapapa Village.
-From holiday parks to backpackers, alpine resorts and iconic chateaus, there’s a variety of fabulous accommodation options to base your explorations in and around the Tama Lakes Track with options in Whakapapa Village, National Park Village, and surrounds.
+From holiday parks to backpackers, and alpine resorts, there’s a variety of fabulous accommodation options to base your explorations in and around the Tama Lakes Track with options in Whakapapa Village, National Park Village, and surrounds.

 With fresh mountain air, wide-open spaces, and dark starry skies, staying local is definitely the way to go and makes it super easy to explore the incredible network of walking, hiking and mountain biking tracks in the area.
 Make sure to pop in to some of the delicious cafes and restaurants in Whakapapa Village and National Park Village to refuel.